Products + Services

 How is this program different from previous ones?

-Unlike previous iterations, there is no signup requirement and no requirement to use a DSNY brown bin.
-Brown bins will be available to residents who need one, but you can also use your own bin, as long as it has a lid and is under 55 gallons.
+Unlike previous iterations of the collection program, there is no signup requirement and no requirement to use a DSNY brown bin.
+Residents can use their own bin, as long as it has a lid and is 55 gallons or less.
+Brown bins are also available at nyc.gov/curbsidecomposting or bins.nyc.
 If you like, you can get a free decal from the city to label your DIY bin.

 NYC’s municipal efforts to divert organic waste through composting date as far back as 1993, when the NYC Compost Project was established by the Department of Sanitation.
 (The program works with city cultural organizations to educate the public on the process and benefits of keeping organic waste out of landfills.)